Patient education: Acute sinusitis (sinus infection) (Beyond the Basics)

 Rhinosinusitis, or more commonly sinusitis, is the medical term for inflammation (swelling) of the lining of the sinuses and nose.
 The sinuses are the hollow areas within the facial bones that are connected to the nasal openings (figure 1).
 The sinuses are lined with mucous membranes, similar to the inside of the nose.

 There are two main types of sinusitis: acute and chronic.
-Acute sinusitis is inflammation that lasts for less than four weeks while chronic sinusitis lasts for more than 12 weeks.
-Acute sinusitis is common, affecting approximately one million people per year in the United States.
+Acute sinusitis is inflammation that lasts for less than 4 weeks, subacute sinusitis lasts from 4 to 12 weeks, while chronic sinusitis lasts for more than 12 weeks.
+Acute sinusitis is common.

-This article will discuss the causes, symptoms, and treatment of acute sinusitis in adults.
+This topic will discuss the causes, symptoms, and treatment of acute sinusitis in adults.
 Information about the common cold is also available separately.
-(See "Patient information: The common cold in adults (Beyond the Basics)".)
+(See "Patient education: The common cold in adults (Beyond the Basics)".)

 ACUTE SINUSITIS CAUSES

 The most common cause of acute sinusitis is a viral infection associated with the common cold.
+This condition is also called viral sinusitis.
 Bacterial sinusitis occurs much less commonly, in only 0.5 to 2 percent of cases, usually as a complication of viral sinusitis.

-Because antibiotics are effective only against bacterial, and not viral, infections, most people do not need antibiotics for acute sinusitis.
-(See "Acute sinusitis and rhinosinusitis in adults: Clinical manifestations and diagnosis".)
+Because antibiotics are effective only against bacterial, and not viral, infections, most people with acute sinusitis do not need antibiotics and would be putting themselves at risk for medication side effects and for developing antibiotic resistance by taking them for nonbacterial sinusitis.

 ACUTE SINUSITIS SYMPTOMS